Open-PMC-18M: A High-Fidelity Large Scale Medical Dataset for Multimodal Representation Learning: Introduction

-In this work, we investigate the impact of large-scale subfigure extraction on medical vision-language representation learning.
-We first create a dataset of 6 million image-caption pairs by filtering out non-medical images (e.g., charts, plots, tables) from the BIOMEDICA corpus \citep{lozano2025biomedica} using a combination of label metadata and a ResNet classifier.
-For the \textit{subfigure extraction} step, we train a high-performance object detection model with the same architecture as DAB-DETR (Dynamic Anchor Boxes DEtection TRansformer) \citep{liu2022dabdetr} on a corpus of 500,000 programmatically-created compound figures.
-By decomposing compound figures with this model, we build \datasetsub, one of the largest and most curated collections of biomedical image-text pairs to date, consisting of 18 million subfigure-caption pairs.
-We then train vision and text encoders using a contrastive learning objective and evaluate the resulting models on an extensive suite of downstream tasks, including cross-modal retrieval and zero-shot classification across three distinct medical modalities: radiology, microscopy, and visible light photography (VLP).
-We release our dataset\footnote{https://huggingface.co/datasets/vector-institute/open-pmc-18m}, models, and code\footnote{https://github.com/vectorInstitute/pmc-data-extraction/} to support reproducible benchmarks and further study into biomedical VLM and representation learning.
-Our contributions are as follows: \begin{itemize} \item We propose a scalable subfigure extraction pipeline using transformer-based object detection trained on a 500,000 compound figure dataset, achieving state-of-the-art performance on ImageCLEF 2016 \citep{KGD2014,GSB2016} and synthetic evaluation sets. \item We release \datasetsub, a large-scale biomedical image-text dataset with 18 million subfigure-caption pairs filtered for clinical relevance across radiology, microscopy, and visible light photography. \item We provide a comprehensive evaluation of vision-language models trained on our datasets, demonstrating improved performance in retrieval, classification, and robustness across multiple medical benchmarks. \end{itemize}
+We train vision and text encoders using contrastive loss on \datasetsub and evaluate the encoders on an extensive suite of downstream tasks, including cross-modal retrieval and zero-shot classification tasks across three major medical modalities: radiology, microscopy, and visible light photography (VLP).
+We release our dataset, models, and code\footnote{https://github.com/vectorInstitute/pmc-data-extraction} to support reproducible benchmarks and further study into biomedical VLM and representation learning.
+Our contributions are as follows: \begin{itemize} \item We curate and release \datasetsub, a large-scale high-fidelity biomedical image-text dataset with 18 million image-text pairs, each consists of a subfigure paired with the corresponding subcaption and image-context summary. \item We propose a scalable and accurate subfigure extraction pipeline based on transformer-based object detection, trained on 500,000 compound figures, achieving state-of-the-art performance on ImageCLEF 2016 \citep{KGD2014,GSB2016} and synthetic evaluation sets. \item We perform a comprehensive evaluation of VLMs trained on \datasetsub, demonstrating improved performance in retrieval (Figure~\ref{fig:intro} (c) (top)), classification, and robustness across multiple medical benchmarks in radiology, microscopy, and visible light photography. \end{itemize}